jtheisen/brazen-bindings/README.md

 This is a [code sandbox](https://codesandbox.io/s/github/jtheisen/brazen-bindings) (*not* a production-ready library) containing my attempt at a framework for type-safe two-way binding and validation in [React](https://reactjs.org/) with [MobX](https://github.com/mobxjs/mobx).
 For a demo, click on the sandbox link.

-With this, you can write a component `<MyInput />` that can be bound against MobX observerbale models within a render function like this:
+With this, you can write a component `<MyInput />` that can be bound against MobX observable models within a render function like this:

 ```tsx
 <MyInput binding={context.bind(model, "somePropertyOfModel")} />